riok/mapperly/docs/docs/intro.md

 Even better, the generated code is perfectly readable, allowing you to verify the generated mapping code easily.

 Mapperly works by using .NET Source Generators.
-Since no reflection is used at runtime, the generated code is completely trimming save and AoT friendly.
+Since no reflection is used at runtime, the generated code is completely trimming safe and AoT friendly.

 Mapperly was originally inspired by [MapStruct](https://mapstruct.org/).